soniajoseph/soniajoseph/_posts/2019-06-20-neural-dynamics-primer.md

 For a list of seminal papers in neural dynamics, go [here](/computational%20neuroscience/dynamics/).

-*I would always appreciate feedback, so let me know what you think, either in the comments or through email.*
+*I always appreciate feedback, so let me know what you think, either in the comments or through email.*